w3f/polkadot-wiki/docs/learn/learn-vault-guides.md

 genesis_hash = "0x48239ef607d7928874027a43a67689209727dfb3d3dc5e5b03a39bdc2eda771a"
 ```

-For reach additional chain you need to add the respective information.
+For each additional chain, you need to add the respective information.
 Information about the genesis
 hash can be found on the Polkadot-JS UI > connect to the relevant chain > Developer > Chain State..

 ### Rename Chain's Files